Frequently Asked Questions

 How can I find out more about mediation?

-The Mediation People offer a free phone call, up to 15 minutes, for you to ask any questions you may have and to get clarification about how the process works and its benefits.
+The Mediation People offer a phone call with no charge, up to 15 minutes, for you to ask any questions you may have and to get clarification about how the process works and its benefits.

 Before committing to the mediation process, you are invited to attend a Mediation Information and Assessment Meeting (MAIM).
 This can take place via the internet call or with a face to face meeting.